Muni Metro Escalator Rehabilitation Project

 Most of the escalators currently serving Muni subway stations have been on the job since 1973.
 They are old, outdated and easy to break down.
 The new escalators equipped with the state of art technology will greatly improve safety and reliability of Muni system, especially for seniors, people in wheelchairs and those who have special need.

-Improvements of the new escalators:
+Features of the new escalators:

 Improved lighting along the escalator for the steps to be more visible at night.